n4q7x/crawl/README.md

 We will write the code in a `crawl.py` file.

 I am developing this in VS Code.
 Assuming a completely fresh installation of VS Code with no settings configured yet, first, sign into your GitHub in VS Code, and make sure you have the standard VS Code Python extension installed.
+Also install the extension Ruff (a Python linter).

 To continue this tutorial, start reading the comments in the `crawl.py` file.